uwreact/uwreact/CONTRIBUTING.md

 ### How can I help?

+Depending on your situation, there are two main ways to help:

-- **Help wherever you can:** Just like any open source project, we maintain an email list that allows anyone to jump into our conversation.
+- **Help wherever you can:** Just like any open source team, we maintain an email list that allows anyone to jump into the conversation for any of our projects.
+- **Join our team:** If you are a student at the University of Waterloo, you can [apply to join our core team](https://uwreact.ca) to gain access to our slack

+## Getting Started with this project

 ### Good First Issues